 - 1. Remove the power cord from the back of the HBLT. - 2.
 Remove the eight screws that hold the cover on. - 3.
 Carefully, remove the cover of the instrument. - 4.
-Locate the water filter.
-Clamps in the center of the hydraulic subassembly hold it down. - 5.
-Release the hose clamps or slide back the collars on push-to-connect connections. - 6.
-Remove the hose from the filter and replace the filter with a new one. - 7.
+Locate the water filter near the inlet port. - Release the hose clamps, or slide the collars back on push-toconnect connections. - 6.
+Remove the hose from the filter and replace the filter with a new one.
+Make sure that the direction arrow points to the tubing connected to the valve. - 7.
 Replace the hose clamps or insert into the push-to-connect fitting. - 8.
 Replace the cover and replace the screws. - 9.
 Attach the power cord. - 10.
 Turn on the instrument and purge it thoroughly.